 An effective UI/UX design process involves understanding customer needs, thorough research, tailored design, iterative development, and in-depth testing, resulting in digital products that meet both user requirements and business goals.

-The term ‘UI/UX design process’ was first introduced in the late 1990s by the famous designer and cognitive Psychologist Donald Norman.
+The term ‘user-centered design’ was introduced in the late 1990s by the famous designer and cognitive Psychologist Donald Norman.
 Since then, a lot of studies have been conducted in the field by different industries for utilizing it to their advantage.
 He once stated as follows:

-The words of Steve Jobs are enough for understanding the value of a systematic and efficient UI/UX design process to create interfaces for the end-users!
+The words of Donald Norman are enough for understanding the value of a systematic and efficient UI/UX design process to create interfaces for the end-users!
 While designing his first Apple product, he was very keen on the design process, later on, his practices became the guidelines for tech giants like Microsoft, Hewlett Packard, etc.

 An exciting and simple user interface will capture a user.
 Such an interface will take the user on an experience that we design for them.
 Clarity is key to design to attain this feat.